-Penn Highlands has four branch campus locations.
+Penn Highlands has three branch campus locations.

-- 881 Hills Plaza Drive, Suite 450, Ebensburg, PA 15931 - 6311 Margy Drive, Huntingdon, PA 16652 - 6024 Glades Pike, Suite 210, Somerset, PA 15501 - Logan Valley Mall, Suite 1147, 5580 Goods Lane, Altoona, PA 16602
+- 881 Hills Plaza Drive, Suite 450, Ebensburg, PA 15931 - 6024 Glades Pike, Suite 210, Somerset, PA 15501 - Logan Valley Mall, Suite 1147, 5580 Goods Lane, Altoona, PA 16602

-All four locations meet the Clery requirements to be classified as a branch campus.
-Each location's on campus Clery geography consists solely of the interior of each leased and controlled building as specified within the lease agreement.
-All four are located within a mall or privately owned building and the parking lot and surrounding property is also privately owned.
-Therefore, the branch campus locations do not have public property as defined by Clery geography.
+All three locations meet the Clery requirements to be classified as a branch campus.
+The Ebensburg and Altoona locations on campus Clery geography consists solely of the interior of each leased and controlled building as specified within the lease agreement.
+They are located within a mall or privately owned building and the parking lot and surrounding property is also privately owned.
+Therefore, those two branch campus locations do not have public property as defined by Clery geography.